FREQUENTLY ASKED QUESTIONS (FAQ'S)

 The HYVAN can be used without a monitor.
 However monitors are now affordable and extremely reliable.
 We recommend using a montitor that measures ECG, SpO2, and blood pressure.
 It is also important to be able to measure end tidal CO2, oxygen and volatile agent concentrations.

-We can supply a Biolight monitor that measures all these parameters (supplied with a gas bench - either sidestream or mainstream).
+We can supply a HYVAN monitor (Hyvan 9A or 5A) that measures all these parameters (supplied with a gas bench - either sidestream or mainstream).
+For further information regarding MONITORS, VAPORISERS and HYVAN TRANSPORT BOX see the RESOURCES section.